Blog Diets Buddhist Diet Plan For Weight Loss: Eat Like A Monk And Watch The Pounds Drop Off

 • Positively impacts your hunger and satiety hormones.
 Once consumed, this macronutrient increases your satiety hormone – leptin – and reduces the levels of the hunger hormone – ghrelin.

-• It also prevents muscle loss and metabolic slowdown which happens when you do not consume enough protein.
+• Prevents muscle loss and metabolic slowdown, which can happen when you don’t consume enough protein.

-To prevent a lack of enough protein in your diet, the following foods should be included in your Buddhist vegetarian diet:
+To prevent a lack of enough protein in your diet, the following foods can be included in your Buddhist vegetarian diet:

 1. Seitan